 Siloed organizations whose functional areas don’t work together can often get caught up in the blame game.
-Leaders of departments care only about their own teams without consideration to how their decisions might be impacting other departments in the organization.
+Leaders of departments care only about their own teams without consideration for how their decisions might be impacting other departments in the organization.

 When leaders come together to form cross-functional teams, this can be a difficult habit to break.
-It can be easy to get lost in an us vs them mentality, forgetting that the purpose of every department is to support the organization as a whole.
+It can be easy to get lost in us vs them mentality, forgetting that the purpose of every department is to support the organization as a whole.

 Dysfunction #2: Being Task-Oriented

 Being task-oriented is one of the greatest dysfunctions of cross-functional teams.
-When we become too focused on tasks at the expense of outcomes, we get into cycles of busyness and wheel spinning that ultimately get us nowhere.
+When we become too focused on tasks at the expense of outcomes, we get into cycles of busyness and wheel-spinning that ultimately get us nowhere.
 As a cross-functional team, you need to always have your eye on your desired outcomes and whether or not your plan or tasks are actually getting you there.
 If a task ceases to have purpose and doesn’t move you toward your desired outcomes, it’s often best to discontinue the task.

-To remedy this dysfunction of cross-functional teams, make sure you have a clear Picture of Success that your entire team agrees on and takes ownership for.
+To remedy this dysfunction of cross-functional teams, make sure you have a clear Picture of Success that your entire team agrees on and takes ownership of.
 It’s also a good idea to have measurements in place so that you know whether or not you are moving closer to your goal or further away from it with your current tasks.